-The Length test locates significant impedance changes or anomalies in a cable segment that may be caused by cable damage or inadequate connections at patch panels, cross-connect blocks, modular plugs, or wall plates.
+The Length test locates significant impedance changes or anomalies in a cable segment that may be caused by cable damage or inadequate connections at patch panels, cross-connect blocks, 8-position modular-plug connectors, or wall plates.

 Length is one of the tests run during Autotest and Quick Check.
 This test can also be run individually.